Passer au contenu principal

 Capsules

 Sunitinib is a medicine which is given to treat certain cancers.
 It is usually prescribed after other treatments have been tried first, or if other treatments are not suitable.
-The type of cancers that it is taken for are kidney cancer that has progressed or spread into other areas of the body; a stomach and bowel cancer called gastrointestinal stromal tumour (GIST); and cancers which have spread from the pancreas.
+The type of cancers that it is taken for are cancer du rein that has progressed or spread into other areas of the body; a stomach and bowel cancer called gastrointestinal stromal tumour (GIST); and cancers which have spread from the pancreas.

 In cancer, certain cells in the body grow and multiply in a way that is 'out of control'.
 Medicines like sunitinib slow down the way cancer cells grow and spread.
 Sunitinib belongs to a group of anti-cancer medicines known as protein kinase inhibitors.
 These work by blocking chemical messengers (called kinases) which send signals to cells to grow.